There are various Microsoft tools that you can use to help you migrate your database (updated 8/9/17):

 In short, customers will be able to access and upgrade their databases using DMA, and validate target database’s performance using DEA.

-SQL Server Migration Assistant (SSMA) – for Oracle, MySQL, SAP ASE (formerly SAP Sybase ASE), DB2 and Access lets users convert database schema to Microsoft SQL Server schema, upload the schema, and migrate data to the target SQL Server or Azure SQL Database or Azure SQL Data Warehouse (Oracle only).
+SQL Server Migration Assistant (SSMA) – version 7.5 for Oracle, MySQL, SAP ASE (formerly SAP Sybase ASE), DB2 and Access lets users convert database schema to Microsoft SQL Server schema, upload the schema, and migrate data to the target SQL Server or Azure SQL Database or Azure SQL Data Warehouse (Oracle only).

 Also worth mentioning is in Azure Data Factory, where you can use the Copy Activity to copy data (not schema) of different shapes from various on-premises and cloud data sources to Azure.
 See Move data by using Copy Activity.